MOO: History

 MOO, along with all of its nephews, started out with text based adventure games.
-With the advent of the internet, MUD was formed as a networked version of one of those games.
+With the advent of the internet, multi-user dungeon (MUD) was formed as a networked version of one of those games.
 Eventually it developed into a tree of different types of MUD, with MOO becoming one of them.

 Stephen White (also known by the handles "Ghondahrl" and "ghond") wrote the first version of the MOO server, which was released on May 2, 1990, and used for the operation of a server called "AlphaMOO".
 Pavel Curtis, an employee of Xerox PARC and also known by his handles "Lambda", and "Haakon", took the basic design, language, and code, fixed bugs and added features to release the second version, called "LambdaMOO" on October 30, 1990.

 According to Jill Serpentelli in her paper Conversational Structure and Personality Correlates of Electronic Communication:

 Curtis went on to explain how the transition occurred from AlphaMOO to LambdaMOO.
 After fixing bugs in the system, rewriting some of the code, adding more programming capability, and writing documentation, he had created what he termed "a truly separate entity" from the original AlphaMOO.
 He dubbed this new system LambdaMOO, after one of his names on the system and, according to Curtis, "because it's a key word in some of the other non-mud research that I do."
 The new system was announced as open for public access on UseNet (a world-wide bulletin board system) in February 1991 (Curtis, personal communication).

 MOO was originally developed as a MUD server in the same general style (sharing much of the command syntax and community conventions) as TinyMUD.

 There are currently two distributions of the MOO server code.
 The more popular of the two, the LambdaMOO server, is named such as indication of the close historical and continuing association of the MOO server code with the first public MOO, LambdaMOO.

 The LambdaMOO version of MOO that gained popularity in the early 1990s, and it remains the most widely used MOO distribution.
 Pavel Curtis continued to maintain the server for several years.
 Other early contributors to the LambdaMOO server included users Tim Allen ("Gemba"), "Gary_Severn", Roger Crew ("Rog"), Judy Anderson ("yduJ"), and Erik Ostrom (known as "Joe Feedback").
 Later, Erik Ostrom maintained the server, and the server is now maintained by Ben Jackson and Jay Carlson and has a LambdaMOO SourceForge.net project.